Welcome to our frequently asked questions section!

 Why do I need a wheel alignment once every 12 months or every 24,000 km?

 Your alignment should be checked once every year for all Volkswagen Models.
-We have a state of the art wheel alignment machine which provides a printed report of your Volkswagen wheel alignment.
+We have a state-of-the-art wheel alignment machine that provides a printed report of your Volkswagen wheel alignment.

 - Helps prevent your steering wheel from pulling to the side

-- Helps prevent shaking / vibrating in your steering wheel
+- Help prevent shaking/vibrating in your steering wheel

 - Helps prevent uneven/pre-mature wear on your tires